danryan/overwatch/README.md

 Some things I need to implement before I consider Overwatch ready for primetime (in no particular order):

-* Graphs for single attributes, aggregate attributes and aggregate nodes
+* Graphs for single attributes, aggregate attributes and aggregate resources
 * Finish the API for creating checks, rules and events
 * Add a frontend
 * Additional metrics processing (average/min/max over n minutes)